 Participants in the program must enter with a Masters degree along with substantial experience in practice.
 The program of study is built around a thesis project, with readings and preparations designed to facilitate the achievement of a dissertation.
 The dissertation must be positively assessed by the matriculating university’s promoter, its doctorate board, and a defense committee.
 Dissertations may range broadly in topic.
 Many dissertations have been concerned with educational practices, organizational development, therapeutic change, community building, and educational initiatives.
 Other topics are possible.
-The program will stress a social constructionist orientation toward theory, research and practice.
+The program is explicitly focused on social constructionist orientation.

 The Taos Institute is a non-profit organization dedicated to fostering productive dialogue at the intersection of social constructionist theory and societal practices.
 Through numerous workshops, conferences, web offerings, and distance learning programs, thousands of professionals from many organizations and nations have drawn sustenance.
 The present program extends the fruits of this ongoing dialogue to the domain of advanced education.
 For more information visit: www.taosinstitute.net